gstslxd/Review-and-analysis-of-global-lean-construction-research-during-the-past-two-decades/README.md

-This repository includes all the records (about lean construction related papers), retrieved from the Scopus database.
+This repository includes all the records (about lean construction related papers), retrieved from the Scopus database and articles published in peer-reviewed journals in the filed of lean construction.
 If you need further information, do not hesitate to contact Xiaodan Li.
 Email: gstslxd@126.com